ongres/stackgres/README.md

 Once you start the operator, it start watching the CRD resource for StackGres that can be deployed using:

 ```
-kubectl -n stackgres apply -f example/stackgres_v1alpha1_sgcluster_cr.yaml
+helm template --name stackgres-cluster operator/install/kubernetes/chart/stackgres-cluster | kubectl create -f -
 ```

 #### Integration tests

-Integration tests requires docker to be installed.
-Also the docker server have to listen to address and port 172.17.0.1:2376.
+Integration tests requires docker to be installed (if not on Linux set the environment variable `DOCKER_HOST` pointing to the protocol, host and port of the docker daemon).
 To run the ITs:

 ```
 ./mvnw verify -P integration